Networking

 .
 Traffic filtering caters for five exceptions to this:

-- Explicitly white listing IP addresses
+- Explicitly allowing only certain IP addresses (whitelisting)

-- Explicitly black listing IP addresses
+- Explicitly denying certain IP addresses (blacklisting)

 - Forcing traffic to flow via your load balancer(s) rather than hitting servers directly